 —but you can let fly a sudden gasp of your own at the sight of a six-foot-tall effigy sculpted out of copper tubing!
 Or so it appears in the nebulous garden lamplight: a lifesize version of the diminutive knickknack Dave gave you, whose arms and legs move up and down like a jogger’s when wound with a key.
 And no sooner do you tallyho this coppery C‑3PO than it (he?) goes into action, jogging away beyond the pack of Barbarellas and Obi-Wan Kenobis; so you start in semivoluntary pursuit—

 —only to emit a strangulated yelp as you run up against a couple of honest-to-God circus freaks with monstrous deformed faces!
 One of which twists repellently toward you, seething “BACK OFF” in Millicent Carstairs’s maulicious voice—

-“Do we have to keep these crappy-assed nylons over our heads all damn night?” the other freak beefs with Gwen Cokingham’s inflection.
+“Do we have to keep this crappy-assed pantyhose over our heads all damn night?” the other freak beefs, with Gwen Cokingham’s inflection.

 “Hey, don’t blame me ‘cause your precious Buhhhhzzzz went and screwed us over!”

 “He—is—just—late—is—all!!
 If he fucking well knows what’s good for him!!”

 “Th’ sun came out last night and sang to me!” gurgles an oracular gargle, and the freaks move far enough apart to unveil a scraggly Astral Slacker perched upon the garden’s dry fountain.
 At its base stands a string-and-bones High Priestess who echoes his words and copies the maxim into a thick logbook.
 “Harkee—so be it!” she amens.